 Roy Allan Schmidt, Position 6

-Roy Allan Schmidt operates a cow-calf operation in Washington County and has been farming and ranching all of his life.
-He owns and operates LaBahia Antiques and Schmidt Construction LLC providing on-farm pond and brush work.
-He is Director of Farm Services Agency of Washington County and Treasurer for the Endowment Fund of Greenvine Emmanuel Lutheran Church.
+Roy Allan Schmidt runs a cow-calf operation in Washington County.
+He owns and operates LaBahia Antiques and Schmidt Construction LLC, providing on-farm pond and brush work.
+He is a director of the Farm Services Agency for Washington County and treasurer of the Endowment Fund of Greenvine Emmanuel Lutheran Church.
 In addition to serving as a director of Capital Farm Credit for over 20 years, Mr. Schmidt is a director of the Property Owners Association of Washington County.
-He served on the Burton Independent School District board for nine years, is a member of the Texas and Southwestern Cattle Raisers Association and of the American Legion Post 242.
-He attended Blinn College and has completed Director Development programs with the Southwestern Graduate School of Banking and the Farm Credit Bank of Texas.
+He served on the Burton Independent School District board for nine years.
+He attended Blinn College and has completed the director development program with the Southwestern Graduate School of Banking.

 James L. (Jimmy) Wedel, Position 7

-James L. Wedel is a farmer who presently farms 3500 acres in Bailey and Parmer counties.
-He has been a member of the Association since 1989, resides in Muleshoe and currently serves on the boards of the Texas Corn Producers, Corn Producers Association of Texas, Sunland, Inc. and Texas Organic Cotton Marketing Cooperative.
-He has a B.S. in agriculture economics from Texas Tech University.
+James Wedel of Muleshoe farms 2,800 acres in Bailey and Parmer counties.
+He has been a member of Capital Farm Credit since 1989, and currently serves on the boards of the Texas Corn Producers, the Corn Producers Association of Texas, Plains Cotton Growers, and serves as president of the Texas Organic Cotton Marketing Cooperative.
+He has a bachelor's degree in agricultural economics from Texas Tech University.

 Dr. Larry Boleman, Position 8